MikeCoder96/HappyLighting-py/README.md

 # HappyLighting Python
 Do you recognize the logo?
 Yes?
 So, I'm sure you are tired like me about this crappy app.
-This repo was built reversing the original APK and replicated the BLE communication but wiht intention to extend the features.
+This repo was built reversing the original APK and replicated the BLE communication but with intention to extend the features.

 The repo was tested on Windows 10/11.